3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 Changkat Bukit Bintang Bars

-KL is a far cry from the 24/7 party of Bangkok, but Changkat Bukit Bintang is an exception.
-The street – actually just a short 1/10th of a mile – is absolutely chock-a-block with bars.
+KL is a far cry from the 24/7 party of Bangkok, but Changkat is an exception.
+The street – actually, just a short section – is absolutely chock-a-block with places for drinks.

 If you are wondering what to do in Kuala Lumpur at night, the bars on Changkat might be the answer.

-All of the bars offer al fresco seating along the street – and a few have open-air upstairs balconies.
-Some of the best Kuala Lumpur nightclubs – like Havana, The Whisky Bar and Rockafellers – are found here, as well.
+They all offer al fresco seating along the street and a few have upstairs balconies.
+Some of the best Kuala Lumpur nightclubs (which seem to be in constant rotation) are typically found here, as well.

 Day 3 in Kuala Lumpur

-On day 3 of your KL city tour itinerary, explore the beautiful city gardens.
-Then design a self-guided Kuala Lumpur walking tour to three of the most interesting districts.
+On day 3 of your KL Itinerary, explore the beautiful city gardens.
+Then, set off to discover three of the most interesting districts in Kuala Lumpur.

 Perdana Botanical Gardens